pevey/medusa-plugins/packages/sveltekit-sdk/README.md

 		exclude: ['sveltekit-medusa-sdk'] // don't prebundle to prevent SvelteKit from dropping the remote functions in installed packages
 	},
 	ssr: {
-		noExternal: ['sveltekit-medusa-sdk'] // treat the package as internal to your app so that $app/server can resolve },
+		noExternal: ['sveltekit-medusa-sdk'] // treat the package as internal to the app so that $app/server can resolve },
 ```